Early Warning Honey Tokens

 What are the security considerations?

-Honey tokens are real credentials that authenticate to real infrastructure, which means they carry security implications that require careful consideration.
-The credentials must be sufficiently limited in permission that an attacker who uses them cannot cause damage, while remaining sufficiently realistic that they appear worth validating.
+Honey tokens are real credentials that authenticate to real infrastructure, which means they carry security implications that warrant careful consideration.
+The credentials ought to be sufficiently limited in permission that an attacker who uses them cannot cause damage, whilst remaining sufficiently realistic that they appear worth validating.
 This balance requires understanding both what attackers expect to find and what access levels your infrastructure can safely expose.

-Implementation details matter.
+Implementation details tend to matter rather more than one might expect.
 How credentials are generated, how authentication events are captured, how alerts are delivered, and how the monitoring infrastructure itself is secured all affect whether honey tokens provide reliable detection or create additional attack surface.
-Organisations deploying honey tokens should understand the technical architecture underlying their solution and the failure modes that could result in missed alerts or exploitable weaknesses.
+Organisations deploying honey tokens would do well to understand the technical architecture underlying their solution and the failure modes that could result in missed alerts or exploitable weaknesses.

 AWS Honey Tokens: The Good, the Bad, and the Ugly